+Network security has grown more complicated as network perimeters have expanded to include mobile devices and work-from-home devices.
 Cloud computing and mobile technologies have made access to email and data anywhere and anytime a reality, which has been a boon to worker productivity and company efficiency.
-But cloud adoption means that the network perimeter now extends to each end-user mobile device.
 As a result, companies need to shift thinking of their network from the equipment in your server room to the broad network of devices used by your employees both in the office and remotely.

 Unlike your annual flu shot, which helps to protect your body from potentially harmful viruses, the IT “maladies” of today and tomorrow require more than just yearly inoculation.
 Here are a few of the “bugs” you need to be concerned about along with the key treatment options you should deploy for your business.

 With end users working across a range of devices, in-house or remote, network security solutions have become more complex and challenging.
 At the same time, cybercrime is on the rise.
 Viruses, worms and Trojans still are used to gain access or cause damage to company networks.
 However, cybercriminals have added even more sophisticated tools to their “bag of bad tricks,” such as ransomware that encrypts your data, device, and network, removing all of your access until you pay a ransom.

 Spoofing represents a newer category of cyberattacks.
 Hackers purchase a website domain similar to the domain of the company they’ve targeted.
 They may substitute an English-language character with a character from another language or a number that looks similar.
 The fake site looks real enough for a user to log in.

 CEO spoofing, in particular, is increasingly common.
 This is what looks to be an email sent from a CEO or other executive that spurs an employee to unintentionally act in a way that places financial or other key data at risk.